data61/dataFusion/ui/README.md

 The maximum number of edges to display.

 - `minScore`
 The minimum `score` of nodes to display.
-Low IDF scores reflect names without highly distinguishing terms and so bear a higher probability of spuruous matches.
+Low IDF scores reflect names without highly distinguishing terms and so bear a higher probability of spurious matches.
 Many (possibly spurious) connections to a low scoring node can obscure more important connections.
 Raising `minScore` above that of the low scoring node can address this.

 - `Top Connected`
 Display the `maxEdges` shortest edges within the specified collections.